-Sometimes to fall asleep, I’ll watch videos on YouTube where people make Japanese candy.
-The Kracie Popin’ Cookin’ kits are the most popular type to appear in these sleep videos.
-They include crinkly packaging, pre-measured plastic containers, and packets of powder that is mixed with water to create a sugar or dough, depending on the type of food that you are making.
-Their kits allow you to make gummies, donuts, sushi, cakes, and more.
 These candies look like a lot of fun to make, but I’ve always wondered if they are as easy to make as they appear, and do they taste any good?
 There was only one way to find out.
 So, I purchased a Popin’ Cookin’ gummy kit from Amazon and tried my hand at it.
-Here’s how it all went down.
+Here’s how it went...

-The packaging is smaller than it looks in the videos.
-The packet fits easily around two hands.
-That surprised me, though it didn’t need to be any bigger.
-This kit came with three colorful sugar packets in pink, yellow, and blue, one larger, white sugar packet, a plastic container, a water dropper, and a set of molds with a small fork for mixing.
-The only materials you need to provide are a pair of scissors (for snipping open the packets and cutting the molds from their plastic holder) and a cup of cold tap water.
+The packaging is smaller than it looks in the videos, which surprised me, but it does come with everything you need to make the candy.
+This kit came with three colorful sugar packets in pink, yellow, and blue, one large white sugar packet, a plastic container, a water dropper, and a set of molds with a small fork for mixing.
+The only materials that you need to provide are a pair of scissors (for snipping open the packets and cutting the molds from their plastic holder) and a cup of cold tap water.

 Mixing the Sugars

-First, my assistant and I filled the four holes on the side of the tray with water.
-Then, we ripped open the packages of colored sugar and poured them into three of the holes and mixed them with the tiny, plastic fork provided with the kit.
-Be careful not to overfill the holes with water since they could spill over each other when mixing and accidently mix your colors together.
+Be careful not to overfill the holes with water since they could spill over each other when mixing and accidentally mix your colors together.
 That was something I caught just in time.
 The sugar packets smelled like Kool-Aid mix, but once they were poured into the water, the smell went away.

 Taking the eye dropper, we squirted each of the primary colors into the smaller holes designated for mixing new colors.
-Then, we mixed various combinations of colors to create new colors.
+Then, we mixed various combinations of colors to create multiple colors for our molds.
 The packaging gives you formulas for mixing specific colors, such as green, purple, and orange.
-We just winged it given that there are plenty of holes available for experimenting with various colors.
+We just experimented since there were plenty of holes available to try out numerous color combinations.

 Pouring the Molds

-Next, we opened the large, white sugar packet and poured it into its large, designated space.
+Next, we opened the large, white sugar packet and poured it into the largest part of the plastic tray.
 We were provided with four molds: a whale, a dolphin, a sailboat, and a music note.

 First, we inserted the dolphin mold into the white sugar.
 Be sure that the sugar is smoothed out and even.
 It makes the mold come out better.
-Using the eyedropper, we squirted different colors into the mold until it was completely saturated with juice.
-Make sure you turn the tray around so that you can catch the sugar on the side of the mold that you can’t see.
+Using the eyedropper, we squirted different colors into the mold until it was completely saturated with the colorful liquid sugar.
+Make sure you turn the tray around as you're squirting the liquid into the mold so that you can catch the parts of the mold that you don't see.

 After a few seconds, we lifted the mold out of the sugar, and it stuck together in a multi-colored gel.
 It took just a few pokes with the plastic fork before the finished gummy dropped out of the mold and was formed into the perfect shape of the dolphin.